 In addition, wastage from the glasshouse produce may also be returned to the digester, creating a circular ecosystem.

 The manager continues to explore private wire opportunities across the rest of the portfolio.

 On 1 August 2022, JLEN announced a £14.1m investment in its third grid-scale battery project.
 It is buying a 50% stake in Clayfords Energy Storage Limited, which has the right to build a 50MW lithium-ion battery storage plant in Buchan, Aberdeenshire.
 The deal was done alongside JLEN’s sister fund, Foresight Solar Fund Limited.

-We expect that the revenue strategy will prioritise the capacity market or arbitraging intraday fluctuations in power prices, for example, and is capable of adapting as market opportunities change.
+The revenue strategy will likely prioritise the capacity market or arbitraging intraday fluctuations in power prices, for example, and is capable of adapting as market opportunities change.
 All necessary permissions have been secured for the project and it is expected to start commercial operations in the final quarter of 2024.

 Since we last published, JLEN has announced results for the 12-month period ended 31 March 2022 and updated the market with an unaudited NAV figure as at 30 June 2022.